Robinwho/BugManual/README.md

 Having tried many ways, but doesn't work.

-Finally with the help of these two [](links(http://blog.csdn.net/chenming_hnu/article/details/54600270) & ), the problem is fixed!
+4.Finally with the help of these two [](links(http://blog.csdn.net/chenming_hnu/article/details/54600270) & ), the problem is fixed!
 The correct command:
 >$ sudo docker run -it -p 8888:8888 tensorflow/tensorflow